-You must clearly identify the focus area (ex: Focus Area - Population Health, Subcategory - Care Coordination) and legislative aim(s) (ex: Legislative Aim #3: Strengthen the rural health care system as a whole) in the Project Abstract and in the Introduction section of the proposal.
+You must clearly identify the focus area(s) and legislative aim(s) (e.g., Legislative Aim #3: Strengthen the rural health care system as a whole) in the Project Abstract and in the Introduction section of the proposal.

 Network planning activities that model evidence-based frameworks or models that work are encouraged.
 Proposals should emphasize innovations and creative approaches in adapting to a changing health care environment that may serve as a model to other rural communities.